CouchCMS/Documentation/src/contents/concepts/shopping-cart-2.md

 #### Ship by order total

-This option can be set if you want to set up a sliding scale of shipping charges based on the **order's total cost**.<br/>
+This option can be set if you want to set up a sliding scale of shipping charges based on the **order's total cost**.
 For example, if you charge $6 for orders between $1 to $50, $3 for orders between $51 to $100, and free shipping for orders worth $101 and more, set it to

 ```